helenawu1998/officeally_challenge/README.md

-# officeally_challenge (Office Ally's Challenge #1 at LA Hacks)
+# officeally_challenge (Office Ally's Patient Matching Challenge)
-Python application built to address the patient matching problem.
+Python solutions to the patient matching problem presented by Office Ally at LA Hacks 2020.
+Patient matching is an important unsolved problem, and accurate matching of patient records can save lives.
+Patiently presents an accurate and novel solution with a clean interface.

-# Team Name: Patiently.
+# Team Name: Patiently
 Challenge: Patient Matching
-Members:
+Team Members:
 - Helena Wu
 - Victor Chen
 - Ziyan Mo